 As for Passives, it’s important to use surveys to ask them what improvements they’d like to see with your product, or what issues are preventing them from becoming fans of your brand.
 Passives are not exactly loyal customers, meaning they are open to other options.
 If you neglect them, they can easily contribute to your customer churn stats.

-However, if you assign a customer success rep to them and leverage customer feedback to craft personalized solutions that cater to their unique needs, you’re more likely to nurture and convert them into Promoters.
+However, if you assign them a customer success rep and leverage customer feedback to craft personalized solutions that cater to their unique needs, you’re more likely to nurture and convert them into Promoters.
 If you achieve that, you’ll essentially increase your revenue in the long run since you’re boosting your retention rate.

 Moreover, you can use NPS data to inform your communication strategy and draft messages that resonate with each customer segment.
 By constantly refining your approach, you’ll rest assured marketing and sales efforts remain impactful.